MNA4/decode-the-drawings/README.md

 Radu's "Decode the Drawings" challenge is a fun challenge where you try to reconstruct a drawing by analyzing a video of three colored balls moving in space.

-more info can be found here: [Decode the Drawings](https://radufromfinland.com/decodeTheDrawings/)
+More info can be found here: [Decode the Drawings](https://radufromfinland.com/decodeTheDrawings/)

 This project is a solution to Radu's "Decode the Drawings" challenge.
 It uses computer vision and audio processing to track three colored balls in a video, estimate their 3D positions, compute the orientation of the triangle they form, and infer the pen tip position for drawing.
 The results are visualized in a custom Pygame UI and optionally saved to a file.